Your Property Management Website: Why The Homepage Must 'Pop!'

 Don't be afraid to boast about your success!
 Social proof is usually a series of short quotes from your real customers or links to studies that prove utilizing your service is the best way to go.

-- For property management marketing, it will be more beneficial to use testimonials from your current clients.
+For property management marketing, social proof is more beneficial when using testimonials from your current clients.
+When using testimonials:

-- You may even want to include the neighborhood or area they live and have the property in the shot along with the people.
+You may even want to include the neighborhood or area where they live and have the property along with the people in the shot.

-- Better yet, collect video testimonials!
+Better yet, collect video testimonials!
 Videos coming directly from your clients are easy for a viewer to trust and engage in.
-Use 2-3 videos or a slider on your home page.
+Use 2-3 videos or a slider on your website homepage.

-Recognition is more about putting your "medals" on display.
-Any awards you've won as a business or any positive articles that have been written about the company or an employee is fair game.
+Different from social proof, "recognition" is more about putting your "medals" on display.
+Any awards you've won as a business or any positive articles that have been written about the company or an employee are fair game.
 Make sure you use any recognizable logos prominently and make the logo link to the article.

 Being able to find things on your website and use its features is the ultimate key to your success.
 Menu options should be at the top of your page, allowing easy and fast access to all parts of your website.
 Nothing can make people give up faster on a company than the inability to get to their content.

-When planning for website navigation, think carefully about how you are arranging it.
+When planning for website navigation, think carefully about how you arrange it.
 Pages that require more than three clicks to get to are usually not found easily by a user — and search engines aren't a fan either.

-Don't have too many subcategories; not everything needs to be on your navigation.
+Additionally, don't have too many subcategories on your dropdowns; not everything needs to be on your navigation.
 For example, SEO landing pages can be linked from a section on your footer and not included in the main navigation.